Genyornis: Description

-Genyornis newtoni was a medium-sized dromornithid with a robust body.
+Genyornis newtoni was a medium-sized dromornithid with a robust body, measuring up to 2.15 m tall and weighing around 250–350 kg, though body mass estimation may vary based on different methods.
 While larger than Ilbandornis, it did not attain the height and weight of Dromornis stirtoni or Dromornis planei.
-The fossils of the species have been found remaining in articulation; no other dromornithid species has been discovered in this state.
+The fossils of the species have been found remaining in articulation, and no other dromornithid species has been discovered in this state.
 The remains of eggs have also been attributed to this species.
 Gastroliths belonging to these animals have been found alongside their remains, a feature that has revealed the sometimes shallow site of fossils.

+Prior to 2024, reconstructions of the skull of Genyornis were primarily based on those of its closest relatives, due to the heavily damaged nature of the holotype.
+However, a 2024 study on the skull morphology of Genyornis, incorporating a recently discovered well-preserved skull, found the physical appearance of the head of Genyornis to be much more different than previously believed.
+Namely, the bill was found to be much more goose-like, with a raised triangular casque.
+This goose-like bill differed from even other mihirungs, and may have been a specialization for feeding on aquatic vegetation.
+Other potential adaptations to an aquatic feeding style may have allowed for protection of the ears and throat when submerging their heads in water.

 Distribution

-This mihirung has been found at sites in South Australia, New South Wales, Queensland and Western Australia, dating to the Pleistocene Epoch.
+This mihirung has been found at sites in South Australia and New South Wales, dating to the Pleistocene Epoch.
 Genyornis newtoni is the only species of dromornithid known to have existed during the Pleistocene.